The BCA program is delivered entirely by distance from a number of universities.

 Note that you can enrol in one or two units as "non-award" units, depending on your current academic qualifications.

-- The BCA Coordinating Office facilitates admiinistration between universites.
-BCA staff liase between students, unit coordinators and university personnel.
+- The BCA Coordinating Office facilitates administration between universites.
+BCA staff liaise between students, unit coordinators and university personnel.
 You cannot enrol at the BCA but you are very welcome to direct enquiries to us.

 - As part of your application or upon acceptance (whichever applies), in addition to the standard procedures at your chosen university, you may be asked to complete a BCA form.
 These help us to get you up and running at the start of semester.
 They are for BCA office use only; they do NOT constitute enrolment in units or courses.
 Application and subsequent enrolment must be completed at your university of choice.